-This document is described higher order RMP based on the ICSH guidelines for conforming ISO15193/17511, concerning of the assignment of values to fresh blood for enumeration of RBC and WBC.
-The reference method is provided reference measurement procedures to be comparable and ultimately metrologically traceable to measurement units and/or measurement standards and/or measurement procedures of the highest metrological level.
+This document describes a higher order RMP based on the ICSH guidelines for conforming ISO15193/17511, concerning of the assignment of values to fresh blood for concentration of erythrocyte and leukocyte.
+The reference method provided is a reference measurement procedure that is ultimately metrologically traceable to measurement units and/or measurement standards and/or measurement procedures of the highest metrological level.